dacadeorg/dacade-frontend-app/README.md

 ### License

-This project is licensed under the GNU AGPLv3 License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ### Troubleshooting and Problem-Solving Guide